sanderkaljula180/java_restaurant/README.md

       - Seat capacity
       - Available waitresses

-- GET /api/tables/occupied_tables
-  - table number
+- POST /api/tables/{id}/occupy
-  - number of quests
+    - Send how many quests
+    - Send who is the waitress
-  - waitress
+    - also change waitress is_available boolean if needed
-  - status
+    - Change table status to 'CHOOSING_ITEMS'

-  - orders (conditional, if status is NOT READY_FOR_ORDER or CHOOSING_ITEMS)
+- GET /api/orders
+  - This will send a list with all orders and its order_items.
+This is for kitchen
+    - Order id
+    - is_ready order
-    - order id
+    - table id
+    - order_time
     - order items
+      - order items quantity
+      - is_complete

 - POST /api/order-items/{id}/is_completed
   - changes order item is_completed to true
+  - Also check if all other order-items are done in parent Order.
+If they are then change Order is_ready to true

 - POST /api/order-items/{id}/not_completed
     - changes order item is_completed to false

-- POST /api/tables/{id}/occupy
-  - Send how many quests
-  - Send who is the waitress
-  - also change waitress is_available boolean if needed
-  - Change table status to 'CHOOSING_ITEMS'
+    - Also check if all other order-items are done in parent Order.
+If they are then change Order is_ready to false

 - POST /api/tables/{id}/ready_for_order
     - changes status to 'READY_FOR_ORDER'